A7med23/obsidian-sync/Game dev/Video Notes/Brackey's GDScript tutorial.md

 var player1_alignment = Alingment.ALLY

 - can also be used with exported variables -> @export var player1_alignment :  Alignment (the colon is to set it's type) -> now we get a drop down menu in the editor with the 3 alignments available

+## match
+- basically a switch statement

+- example is:
+	- switch player1_alignment:
+		-